How many Bitcoins are left to mine?

 Key Takeaways

-• There are less than 2 million Bitcoins left for mining in 2023
+• There are less than 1.7 million Bitcoins left to mine in 2024

 • A new Bitcoin is mined every 1.6 minutes